 As supervisor, the RBI has the authority to issue charters and licenses to new banking entities, to determine minimum reserves, to conduct periodic inspections and audits of banks in India and abroad, and to supervise all aspects of the banking business in India.
 The RBI exercises its authority for supervision of the financial sector primarily through examination and inspection.
-The examination process focuses on safety and soundness of bank operations, with an emphasis on risk management

-Internal controls, credit management, overseas branch operations, profitability, compliance with prudential regulations, prudent expansion of banking services, proper valuation of the bank's investment portfolio, and the bank's role in social lending programs are typical areas covered by RBI inspections-and examinations.
+The examination process focuses on safety and soundness of bank operations, with an emphasis on risk management Internal controls, credit management, overseas branch operations, profitability, compliance with prudential regulations, prudent expansion of banking services, proper valuation of the bank's investment portfolio, and the bank's role in social lending programs are typical areas covered by RBI inspections and examinations.

 Upon the insolvency of the Bank, guidance of Central Bank (RBI) would be sought for its resolution.
-Since the Government of India (GOI) is the Bank's major shareholder, it is anticipated that support from the government of India would result in the Bank's continuing operation pursuant to a recovery plan.
+Since the Government of India is the Bank's major shareholder, it is anticipated that support from the government of India would result in the Bank's continuing operation pursuant to a recovery plan.

 In the United States, the Bank is deemed to be a bank holding company under section 8(a) of the International Banking Act of 1978 (the "IBA") as a result of maintaining the New York Branch.
-The Bank is subject to supervision by the FRB under various federal laws including, among others, the Bank Holding Company Act of 1956, as amended (the "BHC Act"), the IBA, the Foreign Bank Supervision Enhancement Act The BHC Act generally limits the activities of bank holding companies to banking or managing or controlling banks, and activities that are closely related to banking.
-5
+The Bank is subject to supervision by the FRB under various federal laws including, among others, the Bank Holding Company Act of 1956, as amended (the "BHC Act"), the IBA, the Foreign Bank Supervision Enhancement Act of 1991, the Dodd-Frank Act, the Bank Secrecy Act and the USA PATRIOT Act of 2001.

+The BHC Act generally limits the activities of bank holding companies to banking or managing or controlling banks, and activities that are closely related to banking.5